Avoid the Common PCB Circuit Design Mistakes

 At least 0.2mm or more (For V-cut, 0.35mm or more) should be ensured, otherwise, the copper foil may get warped and the soldermask may fall off, which will affect the appearance quality.

 9. The Design of The Outline is Not Clear.

 Many layers are designed with the outlines which do not overlap, it makes it difficult for PCB manufacturers to judge which one is to be formed.
 The standard outline should be put in the mechanical layer or board layer, and the slotting parts should be clear.

 In the pattern electroplating, the current distribution will be uneven, which affects the uniformity of the copper layer and even causes warpage.

 11. Short Irregular Holes.

 The length/width of the irregular holes should be >2:1, and the width should be >1.0mm, otherwise, the CNC machines cannot make them.

 If possible, add at least 2 aligned holes with a diameter of >1.5mm on the PCB.

-PS Electronics understands the pains caused by these mistakes, so we provide free technical support to remove them from your PCBs before manufacturing.
+PS Electronics understands the pains caused by these mistakes in PCB circuit design, so we provide free technical support to remove them from your PCBs before manufacturing.